Escape-Technologies/action/README.md

 - `configuration_override_path`: Loads `configuration_override` from a file.
 [See the docs on configuration overrides](https://escape.tech/docs/ci-cd/techniques/configuration-override)
 - `introspection_file`: The relative path to a JSON file containing an introspection response for updating the application's introspection on Escape.
 [See the docs on introspection update](https://docs.escape.tech/ci-cd/introspection-update)
 - `schema_file`: The relative path to a GraphQL schema file for updating the application's introspection on Escape.
 [See the docs on introspection update](https://docs.escape.tech/ci-cd/introspection-update)
+- `schema_url`: The url to a GraphQL schema file for updating the application's introspection on Escape.
+[See the docs on introspection update](https://docs.escape.tech/ci-cd/introspection-update)
 - `fail_on_severities`: A csv-delimited list of severities to fail on, can be HIGH, MEDIUM, LOW, INFO.
+[See the docs from the cli](https://www.npmjs.com/package/@escape.tech/action)
+- `fail_on_compliance`: A JSON string to define exact controls in an array (or all of them with *), per compliance framework supported.
 [See the docs from the cli](https://www.npmjs.com/package/@escape.tech/action)

 ## Usage example